Kranzburg, South Dakota

 Kranzburg is a town in Codington County, South Dakota, United States.
 The population was 163 at the 2020 census.
 It is part of the Watertown, South Dakota Micropolitan Statistical Area.

 History

 Kranzburg was platted in 1879.
 It was named in honor of the four Kranz brothers who settled there.
+All four of the Kranz brothers were immigrants from Vianden, Luxembourg.
 A post office has been in operation in Kranzburg since 1879.